 Off-payroll (IR35) working

-IR35 is the legislation that seeks to determine tax status for individuals working through a limited company, or a PSC as commonly known.
+The Draft Legislation for Off Payroll working was published on the 11th July 2019 within the Finance Bill for 2019/20.
+IR35 is the legislation that seeks to determine tax status for individuals working through a limited company, commonly known as a PSC.

-As of April 2020, these rules will be rolled out to the Private Sector, where the responsibility for operating the Off-Payroll legislation will sit on the organisation, agency, or other third parties engaging the worker.
-It will affect all payments made on or after 6th April 2020 to limited companies.
+As of April 2021, these rules will be rolled out to the Private Sector, where the responsibility for operating the Off-Payroll legislation will sit on the organisation, agency, or other third parties engaging the worker.

 What is happening?